 Evaluation of Teaching

 It is recognized that teaching can be measured effectively only through the evaluation of a number of indices.
 It is imperative that a variety of indices of teaching performance be considered.
 Documented student assessments and peer statements are both essential parts of this evaluation process.
-External statements (peer and alumni) and formal recognition of the candidate’s teaching (such as internal or external teaching awards) shall be assessed on the basis of their number, significance and rigor of the selection process and degree of premiation in the case of awards.
+External statements (peer and alumni) and formal recognition of the candidate’s teaching (such as internal or external teaching awards) shall be assessed on the basis of their number, significance and rigor of the selection process and prestige in the case of awards.
 The degree to which the candidate has fulfilled the curricular mission of the Department, School and University, based upon the evidence of student work, shall be part of the evaluation of the candidate’s teaching.

-Statements of Performance Expectations for Scholarship/Creative/Professional Work
+SECTION 3: Statements of Performance Expectations for Scholarship/Creative/Professional Work

 All scholarship/creative/professional work shares common characteristics including: clear goals, study of the problem through methods and interpretation appropriate to disciplinary standards, significant results with implications for practice, public communication of results, and external review.
 Particularly given the diversity described above, it is essential to rely upon external review for assessment for the quality of work produced, its theoretical underpinnings and the methodology and interpretation employed.
 Scholarship/creative/professional work is to be shared on a regular basis with appropriate professional peers and/or to those who will benefit from the work and, in so doing, subjects them to external evaluation and criticism.